 Chrysanthemums, or mums for short, are loved by gardeners and florists for their diversity of shapes and colors.
-But there’s another reason you should be planting them all over your garden: pest control!
+There’s another reason you should be planting them all over your garden though: pest control!
 Chrysanthemums naturally produce a chemical called pyrethrin, and thanks to it, organic garden pest control can be as easy as scattering some mum plants.

 Using Mums to Control Pests

-To use a chrysanthemum for pest control, plant it about 1 to 1½ feet (30-45 cm) from the plants you wish to protect.
-If using mums to control pests so sporadically isn’t for you, try planting a row of them as a border – it should still do the job, but give your garden a more cohesive feel.
+To use a chrysanthemum for pest control, plant it about 1 to 1½ feet (30.5-45.5 cm.) from the plants you wish to protect.
+If using mums to control pests so sporadically isn’t for you, try planting a row of them as a border- it should still do the job, but give your garden a more cohesive feel.

 If you don’t have the extra room for all these chrysanthemums in your garden, plant them in containers and place them wherever they fit.